I-Am-Dench/nimbus-launcher/README.md

 ### 1. Client Preparation

-1. The client is effectively reset to it's original state before any patches were applied.
+1. The client is effectively reset to its original state before any patches were applied.
-    - Replaced client resources (cached in the `settings/client_cache.sqlite` database), which were the original client resources replaced through patches, are copied over to their original locations irrespective of whether the resources are original or not.
+    - Original client resources (cached in the `settings/client_cache.sqlite` database) which were **replaced** through patches, are copied over to their original locations irrespective of whether the resources are original or not.
-    - Added client resources (cached in the `settings/client_cache.sqlite` database), which are new resources added through patches, are removed.
+    - New client resources (cached in the `settings/client_cache.sqlite` database) which were **added** through patches, are removed.
 2. If the currently selected server is not the same as the previously run server, the `boot.cfg` file for the currently selected server is copied over into the client directory.
 3. Any resources that are a part of the current patch for the selected server are copied over into the client.
     - Replacement resources will cache the already existing resource ONLY IF the resource does not yet exist in the `settings/client_cache.sqlite` database.